Jinel A. Scott, MD

 Dr. Scott is the RSNA representative to the Radiology Health Equity Coalition and previously served as a member of RSNA’s Committee on Diversity, Equity and Inclusion.
 She serves on the American College of Radiology (ACR) Appropriateness Criteria Expert Panel on Musculoskeletal Imaging and the General Radiology Improvement Database Committee.
 She is a member of the NYC Health and Hospitals System High Value Council.
 Dr. Scott is also chair of the Lung Cancer Screening Multidisciplinary Steering Committee of Kings County Hospital Center Department of Radiology, which coordinated the implementation of the Kings Healthy Lungs Program in June 2021.

-Dr. Scott has authored or co-authored papers in peer-reviewed publications on a wide range of topics, including narrowing the gap in imaging disparities, communication errors in radiology, pediatric trauma imaging, strategies to improve employee retention, and more.
-She has conducted Institutional Review Board (IRB) approved research on topics as varied as “Factors Associated with Career Success among Black Radiologists” to “Radiology and the Assessment of Elder Abuse” to “CT Imaging in the Evaluation of Acute Pancreatitis in the Emergency Department.”
+Dr. Scott has authored or co-authored papers in peer-reviewed publications on a wide range of topics, including narrowing the gap in imaging disparities, disparities in access to newer mammographic technology, communication errors in radiology, pediatric trauma imaging, strategies to improve employee retention, and more.

 In 2019, Dr. Scott received her MBA in Healthcare Leadership from the University of Tennessee Haslam School of Business.
 She received her Lean Healthcare Green Belt Certification in 2020 and that same year participated in the Greater New York Hospital Association and United Hospital Fund Clinical Quality Fellowship Program.
 Dr. Scott has received additional certifications, most notably focused on quality and safety including as a Certified Professional in Healthcare Quality (CPHQ).